MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

 In this section, you learn how to create a Terraform configuration file that creates an Azure resource group.

-1. Create a directory to hold the Terraform files for this demo.
+1. Create a directory named `QuickstartTerraformTest` to hold the Terraform files for this demo.

-1. Change directories to the demo directory.
+1. Change directories to the new directory.

 1. Using your favorite editor, create a Terraform configuration file named `QuickstartTerraformTest.tf`.